 Most freelancers have to invest some effort into finding new clients.
 Whether your approach involves bidding at sites like Elance, searching design job boards, writing blog posts, updating your social networking profiles, or anything else you can do to increase your chances of being seen, you’re devoting valuable time to simply finding the work before you can even do it.

 Long-term clients are extremely valuable because they allow you to do work that earns an income without dedicating time to constantly finding new work.
-These on-going gigs may be very involved, or it may only require periodic updates and changes, but either way it can save you some time.
+These on-going gigs may be very involved, or they may only require periodic updates and changes, but either way having a long-term client can save you some time.
 Even if you have a steady flow of leads coming through your online portfolio or some other source, it’s still going to take time to follow up with these people and find the ones who will ultimately become paying clients.
 With repeat clients all of this is avoided.

-7. You Can’t be Great at Everything, so Focus on Being Very Good at Something Specific
+7. Focus on Being Very Good at Something Specific

-Although many freelancers have started out on a part-time basis, at some point they have decided to approach it as a business and to take it seriously.
+Although many freelancers start out on a part-time basis, at some point they decide to approach freelancing as a business and begin to take it seriously.
 Freelancers who see their work as a hobby are unlikely to ever get the results that will justify full-time work from freelancing.

 As a freelancer, networking is critical for building referrals, establishing your name and reputation, branding yourself, growing your business through outsourcing, and for getting help and assistance when needed.
 Ideally, a freelance designer’s network will consist of individuals with a variety of skills and experiences.

 Since designers spend so much time online, the internet is a natural medium for networking with other professionals.
-Whether you’re using social networking sites like LinkedIn, spending your time blogging and interacting with other bloggers, using Twitter, or participating in forums, there are plenty of opportunities to connect with talented and influential people.
+Whether you’re using social networking sites like LinkedIn and Google+ or spending your time blogging and interacting with other bloggers, using Twitter, or participating in forums, there are plenty of opportunities to connect with talented and influential people.

 10. Effective Time Management Skills are a Must

-Earlier we looked at the need for communication skills in addition to technical skills, but time management should also not be overlooked.
+Earlier we looked at the need for communication skills, but time management should also not be overlooked.
 Freelancers need to be able to manage their time well, because no one else is going to do it for them.
 As a freelancer, your productivity and profitability rests in your own hands.
 By being able to manage your time you will maximize what you can get out of your working hours.
-If you’re looking to make more money or work fewer hours, evaluate your time management skills to see if their is room for improvement.
+If you’re looking to make more money or work fewer hours, evaluate your time management skills to see if there is room for improvement.

 For more on business and freelancing, please see: